-NOTE: Truma recommends decalcifying and cleaning the water container at least twice a year for hygienic reasons.
+- ❖ NOTE: Truma recommends decalcifying and cleaning the water container at least twice a year for hygienic reasons.
 Only use specialized and suitable products.
 Do not use chlorine-based products.
-Read and follow the instructions of the decalcifying agent's manufacturer.

-- 1. For decalcifying the water container, fill the water container with citric acid and let it work for some time. - 2.
+Read and follow the instructions of the decalcifying agent's manufacturer. - For decalcifying the water container, fill the water container with citric acid and let it work for some time. - 2.
 Fill citric acid into the fresh water supply and dilute it with fresh water according to the supplier's specification. - 3.
-Add more than 2.64 gallons (10 liters) of water to fill up the water container of the Combi furnace. - 4.
-Drain the mixture of citric acid and water from the water container (refer to "Draining the water container") and flush it with fresh water (refer to "Filling the water container"). - 5.
-In order to avoid growth of micro-organisms, regularly heat the water in the boiler to $158 \, ^{\circ}\text{F}$ (70 $^{\circ}\text{C}$ ) as follows: - a.
+Add more than 2.64 gallons (10 liters) of water to fill up the water container of the Combi furnace. - Drain the mixture of citric acid and water from the water container (refer to "Draining the water container") and flush it with fresh water (refer to "Filling the water container"). - 5.
+In order to avoid growth of micro-organisms, regularly heat the water in the boiler to $158 \,^{\circ}\text{F}$ (70 $^{\circ}\text{C}$) as follows: - a.
 Select energy mode "LP gas" on CP plus control panel. - b.
-Select the hot water level "boost" on CP plus control panel. - c.
-When the water temperature is reached (the display does not flash anymore), leave the heating switched on for another 30 minutes without withdrawing water from the system.
-The residual heat in the device will heat the water to up to 158 °F (70 °C).
+Select the hot water level "boost" on CP plus control panel.